-The key to learning is understanding your learning style.
+However, the key to learning is understanding your learning style

 Now that I have kids, I can see why I slipped through the school system.
-Every child has a different learning style or a combination of styles which parents must recognize so they can choose the ideal school environment and experience for their child.
+Every child has a different learning style or a combination of styles that parents must recognize so they can choose the ideal school environment for their child.
 Most kids do have a mixture of styles but usually, 1 or 2 will stand out as the primary style.
-I would have thrived in a Waldorf or Montessori setting.
-As a parent, I have put a good amount of effort in supporting the best learning styles and techniques that each of my kids expresses.
-I wanted my kids to thrive and have a happy time while in school!
+As a parent, I have put a good amount of effort into supporting the best learning styles and techniques that each of my kids expresses.
+Like most parents, we want our kids to thrive and have a happy time while in school!

 - Visual-Spatial: you are drawn to pictures and images to understand concepts

 - Part of the brain used: occipital lobes located at the back of the brain

 - Kinesthetic/Feeling/Physical: you are drawn to using your body – hands etc to grasp concepts

 - Part of the brain used: the cerebellum and the motor cortex

 - Auditory/Listening: you are drawn to sound and music to grasp concepts

 - Part of the brain used: the temporal lobes (the right is important for music)

 - Verbal/linguistic: you use speech and writing to understand concepts